malynium/twelvecss/README.md

 }
 ```

+> Remember, when you enable all colors, aliasing no longer happens unless you explicitly configure them in Tailwind.

-#### Using Custom Colors
+### Custom Colors

-Custom colors work for buttons and radios, whether you're extending the theme or have created your own custom theme colors.

-However, if you want to use all of Tailwind's colors plus your own custom colors, then be sure to configure Tailwind accordingly.
+When you declare custom colors in your Tailwind config, those colors are available for buttons, radios, checkboxes and switches.

+For example, with the below config, a few of the new classes you could use are `radio-primary` and `button-lilac-500`.

 ```
 const colors = require('tailwindcss/colors');